dzuvic/jtsgen/README.md

 easily integrated in your current build infrastructure.
 So here are the prominent features:

-* Emitting types for annotated Java classes and interfaces at *compile* time
+* Emitting types and documentation from annotated Java classes and interfaces at *compile* time
 * Several  module types and output variants supported
 * read only and name space support
 * configured at source the code location (package annotation)